garden-io/garden/docs/basics/quick-start.md

 That's it for now.
 Check out our [Using Garden](./using-garden/README.md) section for other features like hot reload, remote clusters, integration tests, and lots more.

-To see how a Garden project is configured from scratch check out the [Simple Project](../guides/simple-project.md) guide for a more in-depth presentation.
+To see how a Garden project is configured from scratch check, out the [Simple Project](../guides/simple-project.md) guide for a more in-depth presentation.